Irishbecky91/Funny_Bones/README.md

 ### Common Elements Testing
 Manual testing was conducted on the following elements that appear in the program:

-- Inputing a letter would tell the user if the entry is correct of incorrect.
+- Inputting a letter would tell the user if the entry is correct or incorrect.
 The image of the skeleton is built with every incorrect entry.

 <details>
 <summary>Letter Input</summary>